Pipeline Editor

 Creating a new transform via table node

-To add a new transform, hover over a table node and click the '+' button to open the pre-populated 'Create new transform' modal.
+To add a new transform, hover over a table node and click the '+' button to open the pre-populated Create new transform modal.

-Pre-populated 'Create new transform' modal is displayed.
-Edit as preferred and click the 'Create' button.
-A new transform and table node is displayed in the relevant pipeline branch.
+Pre-populated Create new transform modal is displayed.
+Edit as preferred and click the Create button.
+A new transform is created and the table node is displayed in the relevant pipeline branch.

-Right-click a transform node to option to 'Delete'.
+Right-click a transform node to option to Delete.

 Working with Transforms